godotengine/godot-docs/classes/class_codeedit.rst

 Description
 -----------

-CodeEdit is a specialised :ref:`TextEdit<class_TextEdit>` designed for editing plain text code files.
+CodeEdit is a specialized :ref:`TextEdit<class_TextEdit>` designed for editing plain text code files.
 It contains a bunch of features commonly found in code editors such as line numbers, line folding, code completion, indent management and string / comment management.

 \ **Note:** By default ``CodeEdit`` always use left-to-right text direction to correctly display source code.